-# Create a schema for the primary key columns, including the quantity, names, and data types of primary keys. # The first primary key column (partition key) is named pk0 and of the INTEGER type. # The second primary key column is named pk1 and of the INTEGER type.
-You can also set the data type to STRING or BINARY.
-INTEGER is specified in this example. schema_of_primary_key = [('pk0', 'INTEGER'), ('pk1', 'INTEGER')] # Create a table_meta instance based on the table name and the schema of primary key columns. table_meta = TableMeta('SampleTable', schema_of_primary_key) # Create a table_options instance.
-Set time_to_live to 31,536,000 seconds (data is automatically cleared when it expires), max_version to 3, and max_time_deviation to 86,400 seconds (one day). table_options = TableOptions(31536000, 3, 86400) # Set both the reserved read throughput and reserved write throughput to 0. reserved_throughput = ReservedThroughput(CapacityUnit(0, 0)) # Call the create_table method of the client.
+# Create a schema for the primary key columns, including the count, names, and types of primary key columns. # The first primary key column is of the INTEGER type and named pk0.
+The first primary key column is partition key. # The second primary key column is of the INTEGER type and named pk1.
+The data type is specified as INTEGER in this example.
+You can also set the data type to STRING or BINARY. schema_of_primary_key = [('pk0', 'INTEGER'), ('pk1', 'INTEGER')] # Create a tableMeta instance based on the table name and the schema of primary key columns. table_meta = TableMeta('SampleTable', schema_of_primary_key) # Create a TableOptions instance.
+Set time_to_live to 31,536,000 to automatically delete expired data, max_version to 3, and max_time_deviation to 86,400 (one day). table_options = TableOptions(31536000, 3, 86400) # Set both the reserved read throughput and reserved write throughput to 0. reserved_throughput = ReservedThroughput(CapacityUnit(0, 0)) # Call the create_table method of the client.
 If no exceptions occur, the table is created.
-If an exception occurs, the table fails to create. try: ots_client.create_table(table_meta, table_options, reserved_throughput) print "create table succeeded" # Handle any exception that occurs. except Exception: print "create table failed."
+If an exception occurs, the table fails to be created. try: ots_client.create_table(table_meta, table_options, reserved_throughput) print "create table succeeded" # If the task fails, an exception is returned for you to handle. except Exception: print "create table failed."

 - Create an index table when you create the base table